mino-38/prop/README.md

 Please refer to the help page, which includes the options listed here.

 # Where to save history, logs, and cache
-You can see where the history is stored with --history-directory, where the logs are written with --log-file option, and where the cache is stored with --cache-directory
+You can see where the history is stored with --history-directory, where the logs are written with --log-file option, and where the cache is stored with --cache-directory.

 ```bash
 # A quick look at the logs